 The grade entry form provides drop-down menus for entering courses, grades, and credits.
 You may also add your own course names.

 A semester summary may be submitted in lieu of grades for all K-8 students as well as high school students enrolled under the Cover Only option.
 A semester summary should include a brief description of what your child has done over the semester, and may include topics studied, projects, activities, and progress and goals in academic and non-academic areas which you consider important to record in their records.
 The summary is meant to back up your statement that your child has received instruction in the subjects required by law.
 See examples.

 FAILURE TO REPORT

 Attendance is verified monthly and grades each semester on the 15th of the month following the reporting period.
-All families will receive a reminder via email 10 days before the verification date.
+Any families with missing reporting will receive a reminder via email 5 days before the verification date.
 If grades and/or attendance are not in the system on the due date, all students in the family will be automatically disenrolled retroactive to the beginning of the period with missing information.

 Families who have been disenrolled due to failure to report may re-enroll within 14 days by paying a “Delinquent Re-enrollment Fee”.
 After the 14-day re-enrollment period, disenrolled families may re-enroll by paying renewing family tuition.
 All student reporting records must be updated within 24 hours of payment.
 Once the missing reporting has been submitted, students will be re-enrolled retroactive to their original disenrollment date.

 PRS does not require testing or assessments.
 If you choose to test, you may upload or record results in your account for each student.
 Curriculum information is not required but may be uploaded to student files if desired.
 Summer grades may also be recorded for students who complete summer courses or families that homeschool year round.